-There is a strong tradition of effective partnership working in East Dunbartonshire.
-This has delivered successful outcomes for the area.
-The East Dunbartonshire Community Planning Partnership (ED CPP) involves partner organisations working together to ensure effective use of resources, engagement with the community, and the delivery of services.
-These interactions improve the lives and outcomes of people across East Dunbartonshire.
-The current Local Outcome Improvement Plan set out the following outcomes and the mechanisms through which these will be achieved and these are constituted by the following six outcomes.
+There is a strong tradition of effective partnership working in East Dunbartonshire to deliver successful outcomes for the area.
+The East Dunbartonshire Community Planning Partnership (CPP) involves partner organisations working together to ensure effective use of resources, engagement with the community, and the delivery of services, to improve the lives and outcomes of people across East Dunbartonshire.

+The current Local Outcome Improvement Plan (LOIP) sets out the following six outcomes and the mechanisms through which these will be achieved.